Setting Up Your Ecommerce Chart of Accounts: A Guide for Online Businesses

 There are different ways to track your COGS depending on whether you track it based on the cash basis where all of your inventory purchases during the month are recorded as COGS or accrual basis where you record your COGS based on the cost of the actual units sold.

-Here you can learn more about the fundamentals of accounting for inventory.
+Here you can learn more about the fundamentals of accounting for inventory management.

-COGS should also include shipping-out costs to ship your product to customers and merchant transaction fees that you get charged per transaction.
+COGS should also include shipping costs (shipping out) to ship your product to customers and merchant transaction fees that you get charged per transaction.
 Here is a sample COGS breakdown:

 3. Operating expenses